-Due to limited evidence, routine LTBI treatment for all household contacts of multidrug-resistant TB (MDR-TB) patients cannot be recommended at this time.
+Due to limited evidence, routine LTBI treatment for all household contacts of patients with multidrug-resistant TB (MDR-TB) cannot be recommended at this time.

 However, treatment of LTBI should be considered in certain high-risk household contacts based on an individual risk-benefit assessment.

 Individual assessment includes:

-- High risk of progression to active TB: children under 5 years, individuals with HIV infection or on immunosuppressive therapy. - Resistance pattern of the source case: the LTBI treatment regimen must be individually tailored as contacts of MDR-TB patients are often infected with the same strain^[1]. - Intensity of exposure. - Contra-indication or risk of adverse drug reactions.
+- Risk of progression to active TB: this risk is high in children under 5 years and people with HIV infection or on immunosuppressive therapy. - Resistance pattern of the source case: the LTBI treatment regimen must be individually tailored as contacts of MDR-TB patients are often infected with the same strain. - Intensity of exposure. - Contra-indication or risk of adverse effects.

-ATST or IGRA should be performed prior to LTBI treatment.
+A TST or IGRA should be performed prior to LTBI treatment.
 If not feasible, LTBI treatment may be considered, weighing benefits and risks.